 Physical and occupational therapy

-Occupational therapy helps kids who have a physical, psychological, sensory, perceptual, or cognitive disability perform activities that occupy their time, including daily activities such as dressing, writing, eating, and brushing their teeth.
+Pediatric occupational therapy helps kids who have a physical, psychological, sensory, perceptual, or cognitive disability perform activities that occupy their time, including daily activities such as dressing, writing, eating, and brushing their teeth.
 Our occupational therapists help children with special needs be as independent as possible.
 They also can help children who return to school after a serious injury or illness.

 - To make your child's appointment, call Central Scheduling at (414) 607-5280

 Teaching Sheets are written by Children's staff and include the most important information for families to know when caring for their child.
-Access the Teaching Sheets.
+Access the teaching sheets.